Bentley Mulsanne (2010): Mulsanne Grand Limousine by Mulliner (2016)

-No less than 10 examples exist.

 Special models

 Mulsanne Diamond Jubilee Edition (2012)

 The Mulsanne Diamond Jubilee Edition is a limited (60 units) version of the Mulsanne commemorating Queen Elizabeth II's birthday and Diamond Jubilee.
 Notable changes included bespoke embroidery to all four headrests using gold stitching, veneered picnic tables in the rear cabin decorated with a gold overlay depicting a royal carriage, hide cushions featuring the same motif, polished stainless steel treadplate plaques with 'Bentley Mulliner, England' script and 'Diamond Jubilee Edition'.

 The model was unveiled at the Beijing International Automotive Exhibition in Sanlitun district.

 Mulsanne Executive Interior (2012)

 The design of the Mulsanne Executive Interior was based on the Mulsanne Executive Interior Concept.
 The car is offered in two specifications, Theatre and iPad.
 The iPad Specification includes 2 electrically-deployed veneered picnic tables for rear passengers (colour-matched to the seats of the Mulsanne) and two iPads with wireless keyboards.
 Mulsanne Theatre Specification includes a 15.6-inch centrally located HD LED screen or 8-inch screens fitted within the front seat headrests and a boot-mounted Apple Mac computer.

 The Mulsanne Executive Interior with iPad Specification was unveiled at the 2012 Moscow International Auto Salon.